virajbdeshpande/AmpliconArchitect/README.md

 ## The AA Algorithm
+A full description of the methods and detailed characterization of copy number amplifications and ecDNA can be found in the manuscript referenced in the introduction.
 ### Definitions:
 1. Amplicon: A set of genomic intervals connected together and amplified in copy number
 2. Amplicon structure(s): Ordered list(s) of segments from the amplicon intervals present in the sample.